 Fluoride Toothpaste

 Whilst following a good oral hygiene routine, decay can be reversed or reduced with fluoride toothpaste.
-Fluoride toothpaste strengthens your enamel and is also highly recommended by dentists to use when brushing teeth.
+Fluoride toothpaste strengthens your enamel and is also highly recommended by our Wollongong dentist to use when brushing teeth.

 Cavities aren’t just an inconvenience that will go away.
 When cavities form, you must visit the dentist at the earliest opportunity.
 We also have an aticle on the teeth whitening procedure to educate you in detail.